Overview

 For clients introduced by third parties, BIP DOES NOT charge fees or costs greater than the fees

-or costs BIP charges its advisory clients who were not introduced by the third-party solicitors and
+or costs BIP charges its advisory clients who were not introduced by the third-party promoters and

 have similar portfolios under management with BIP.
 In other words, being introduced to the firm

-from a solicitor will have no influence whatsoever on the fees charged to clients.
+by a promoter will have no influence whatsoever on the fees charged to clients.

 BIP has received client referrals from Schwab previously through its participation in Schwab’s